zanderhavgaard/faas-benchmarker/readme.md

 ### OpenFaaS
 ![OpenFaaS infrastructure overview](images/experiment_infrastructure-openfaas_infra.png)

-The OpenFaaS environment consists of an Azure linux vm as the client.
+The OpenFaaS environment consists of an Azure Linux vm as the client.
 After the client has been provisioned, the client server will then provision an AWS EKS Fargate cluster and deploy OpenFaaS using the Arkade installer.
 After running the experiment, the client will then destroy the EKS cluster.
 The OpenFaaS deployment uses the defaults that come with the Arkade installer, apart from that it enables the faas-idler to allow for scaling functions down to 0, and tweaks the faas-idler intervals, as these seem to be creating race conditions with the default values.